 New EU regulations are pushing companies to increase ESG reporting.
 Here is a brief introduction.

-Sustainability and climate change have become increasingly prominent on the global agenda, which has led to increased pressure on businesses to make more sustainable decisions and report their climate impact.
+Sustainability and climate change have become increasingly prominent on the global agenda, leading to increased pressure on businesses to make more sustainable decisions and report their climate impact.
 In response, several regulations and initiatives have been introduced to promote sustainability in business.
 Among these regulations are CSRD, SFDR and SBTI, which are designed to help companies improve their sustainability reporting and reduce their climate impact.
 This article will explore what these three regulations entail and how they will affect companies in different sectors.

 Corporate Sustainability Reporting Directive (CSRD)